7db9a/lsk/README.md

 ## Goals

+* Publish to crates.io.

+* Interactive help.

+* If xdotool isn't found, print returned files or directory paths.

-* Easy installation for non-rust users.
+* Docker and nix installation for non-rust users.

 * Test on MacOS and maybe see about Windows compatibility.